MoonDragon-MD/pyDeskREC/README.md

 ### Usage:

-Search your pyDeskREC menu and open it
+Search pyDeskREC on your distro menu and open it

 Alternatively: